 “Once you start picking, there’s something that makes it hard to quit,” Preisch tells me, stepping over a cartoonishly chubby orange starfish.
 “I’m always saying, ‘Ten more minutes’ or ‘Let’s stop at one more place.’ ”

-Preisch is 30, with a thoughtful and long and vaguely Amish face, an enviable blond beard, and an even more enviable grasp of wild edibles.
+Preisch has a thoughtful and long and vaguely Amish face, an enviable blond beard, and an even more enviable grasp of wild edibles.
 “People tell me I’m now on their zombie apocalypse team,” he says.
-Ditto for Stocks, a wry-looking 27-year-old currently plundering a tide pool for kombu, the edible kelp used in dashi.
+Ditto for Stocks, who’s currently plundering a tide pool for kombu, the edible kelp used in dashi.
 If civilization does collapse in the next few days, I’ll be with the well-fed survivor kings.

 Our liberating army spends the morning working a pry bar against jagged mussel colonies and digging feeble weeds from the base of towering, spruce-topped cliffs.
 The feeling is at once illicit and virtuous.
 We’re skulking around shoplifting barnacles and so forth from nature’s 7-Eleven.
 But we’re also using what others neglect, eating local, and opting out of a problematic commercial food system.